-Aged 23, Tyler Mitchell is one of the youngest photographers to shoot an American Vogue cover.
+At the age of 23, Tyler Mitchell became one of the youngest photographers to shoot an American Vogue cover.
 Photographing Beyoncé for the magazine’s September 2018 issue, Mitchell made history as the first black photographer to shoot the cover in the magazine’s 126-year history.